videosdk-live/videosdk-docs/react_docs_versioned_docs/version-0.1.x/guide/video-and-audio-calling-api-sdk/get-notified/media-events.md

 ### onStreamEnabled

-- These event is triggered whenever a participant's video, audio or screen share stream is enabled.
+- This event is triggered whenever a participant's video, audio or screen share stream is enabled.
-- These event can be subscribed from the `useParticipant` hook.
+- This event can be subscribed from the `useParticipant` hook.

 ### onStreamDisabled

-- These event is triggered whenever a participant's video, audio or screen share stream is disabled.
+- This event is triggered whenever a participant's video, audio or screen share stream is disabled.
-- These event can be subscribed from the `useParticipant` hook.
+- This event can be subscribed from the `useParticipant` hook.

 ### onMediaStatusChanged

 - This event will be triggered whenever a participant's video or audio is disabled or enabled.
-- These event can be subscribed from the `useParticipant` hook.
+- This event can be subscribed from the `useParticipant` hook.

 ### Example

-Here is the usage of all the events mentioned in these page.
+Here is the usage of all the events mentioned in this page.

 ```js
 function onStreamEnabled(stream) {